apache/druid/docs/design/coordinator.md

  If it finds such segments, it simply skips them.
 :::

-### FAQ
+## FAQ

 1. **Do clients ever contact the Coordinator service?**

     The Coordinator is not involved in a query.

     Historical services never directly contact the Coordinator service.
-The Druid Coordinator tells the Historical services to load/drop data via Zookeeper, but the Historical services are completely unaware of the Coordinator.
+The Coordinator tells the Historical services to load/drop data via ZooKeeper, but the Historical services are completely unaware of the Coordinator.

     Brokers also never contact the Coordinator.
 Brokers base their understanding of the data topology on metadata exposed by the Historical services via ZooKeeper and are completely unaware of the Coordinator.

 2. **Does it matter if the Coordinator service starts up before or after other services?**

-    No. If the Druid Coordinator is not started up, no new segments will be loaded in the cluster and outdated segments will not be dropped.
+    No. If the Coordinator is not started up, no new segments will be loaded in the cluster and outdated segments will not be dropped.
 However, the Coordinator service can be started up at any time, and after a configurable delay, will start running Coordinator tasks.

     This also means that if you have a working cluster and all of your Coordinators die, the cluster will continue to function, it just won’t experience any changes to its data topology.